richardthorp/radiohead/testing.md

 | iPad 7th generation 2019  | :heavy_check_mark: |                   | :heavy_check_mark: |:heavy_check_mark: |

 ### Automated Testing
-The website has been thoroughly tested using the in-build Django testing functionality.
+The website has been thoroughly tested using the in-built Django testing functionality.
 These tests can ensure the following:

 * Views return correct templates, status codes, and any additional data expected to be returned, as well as ensuring that they interact with the database correctly.
 Tests were also written to ensure certain user credentials are required to access restricted areas of the website.
 * Forms return the correct string method values, any required fields are rendered as such and ensure the order of the fields when rendered on the front-end are correct.